What is a Parked Domain? Everything You Need to Know

 1. Click on ‘Manage’ next to the domain that you want to mark as parked.

 1. Under ‘Update the domain’, add a folder path where you want your domain to point.
-For parked domain, choose ‘public_html’.
+For a parked domain, choose ‘public_html’.

 1. Click on the Update button to point your domain to the main website.